DaveSailors/virtual-automations/terraform/deployAmiSpack/README.md

 Spins up a running instance from the standard AWS Linux ami and runs a script using the user_data facility
  - the script "userdata.sh" is setup to
  	- run yum update
- 	- install git then
+ 	- install git
  	- clone the spack repo into /opt/spack as root
- 	- installs a couple of modules
+ 	- install a couple of modules

 ### You'll need a key pair